ebi-gene-expression-group/atlas-web-bulk/cli/README.md

 ## Troubleshooting
 ### Gradle isn’t respecting my configuration properties
 Do not place configuration variables inside the `args` parameter.
+Also, remember to clean the project to remove any stale settings.

 **Wrong**:
 ```bash